 RHL manages risk as an integral part of its governance and management arrangements.
 The Board receives regular risk management reports.
 RHL's Performance Management Framework sets out how risks are scored.
+Rykneld Homes RP carefully manages development risk in terms of individual scheme viability appraisal and overall affordability in reference to the Company's approved asset to loan ratio.

+Construction risk management is monitored through project risk registers through to completion and handover.
 The Corporate Risk Register sets out the mitigation actions and assurances in place to reduce and manage risk.

-The main risks included in the Company's Risk Register 2022/23 (Q4):
+The main risks included in the Company's Risk Register 2023/24 (Q4):